home-assistant/home-assistant.io/source/_integrations/bsblan.markdown

 For more documentation of the BSBLan device, check the [manual](https://docs.bsb-lan.de).

-To see a more detailed listing of the reported systems which are successfully used with BSB-LAN please follow the corresponding link:
+To see a more detailed listing of the reported systems which are successfully used with BSB-LAN, please follow the corresponding link:

 [Supported heating systems](https://docs.bsb-lan.de/supported_heating_systems.html)

 The integration is tested with the stable firmware version `3.1.6-20230327101530`.
-A newer firmware versions may not work, because the api could have changed.
+A newer firmware versions may not work because the api could have changed.
 Please use this release. [release 3.1](https://github.com/fredlcore/BSB-LAN/releases/tag/v3.1)